plone/buildout.coredev/docs/continous-integration.rst

 If you commit a change and all the tests you wrote pass, but others break, the build is still broken.
-This also applies to tests that fail in buildout.coredev and don't belong directly to the package you worked on.
+This also applies to tests that fail in ``buildout.coredev`` and don't belong directly to the package you worked on.
 Usually this means that you have introduced a regression bug into the application.
 It is  your responsibility — because you made the change — to fix all tests that are not passing as a result of your changes.

 There are some tests in Plone that fail randomly, we are always working on fixing those.
 If you think you hit such a test, try to fix it (better) or re-run the Jenkins job to see if it passes again.
-In any case the developer who made the commit is resposible to make it pass.
+In any case the developer who made the commit is responsible to make it pass.

 *) Break the Build and Buy Caipirinhas for Everybody